Agenda and Liberty Trade Shows Make a Big Move

 Call Liberty Fairs and Agenda nomad trade shows.

-After more than five years of exhibiting in the Sands Expo and Convention Center on the Las Vegas Strip, the siblings shows decamped to a pair of 156,000-square-feet tents by the World Market Center compound by downtown Las Vegas.
+After more than five years of exhibiting in the Sands Expo and Convention Center on the Las Vegas Strip, the sibling shows decamped to a pair of 156,000-square-foot tents by the World Market Center compound by downtown Las Vegas.

 Liberty and Agenda made the move because the Informa Exhibitions shows started earlier in the month, Feb.
 5., rather than its typical show run dates around Valentine’s Day.
-Liberty and Agenda alway run on the same week as the Informa Exhibitions shows.
+Liberty and Agenda always run on the same week as the Informa Exhibitions shows.
 The Sands Hall that houses Agenda was not available during the week of the 5th, Sharifa Murdock, a Liberty partner, said.

 Agenda, owned by Reed Exhibitions, and Liberty, an independent show, chose to keep their Vegas partnership going.
 So, they stayed together and moved down the 15 freeway, and away from the well known environment of the Las Vegas Strip.